BrownDogGadgets/CrazyCircuits/Circuit-Kits/Modules/2x2-USB-Power-Connector/README.md

 - License: All rights reserved.
 <!--- end title --->

 Micro-USB connector edge piece that breaks out 3.3V from the USB 5V along with the GND.
-This could be used insetad of a coin cell battery.
+This could be used instead of a coin cell battery.

 ### Bill of Materials